 The simplest approach — pass publicly accessible URLs for your video and audio:

-If you have uploaded files to the Sync media library (via the dashboard or Assets API), reference them by asset ID:
+If you have uploaded files to the Sync Labs media library (via the dashboard or Assets API), reference them by asset ID:

 Upload local files directly using the multipart endpoint: